 The application for Fall 2018 admission will open September 2017.
-The application deadline will likely be December 1st.
+The application deadline is December 1st.
 Check our website during the summer for admissions information updates.

 Applicants should take the general test of the Graduate Record Examination (GRE) and, if applicable, the Test of English as a Foreign Language (TOEFL) no later than the end of October 2017 so that we receive the scores by our November appliation deadline (exact date TBD).
 Check with Educational Testing Service (ETS) to make sure your official scores will be submitted on time.

 These instructions will clarify several important steps of the application process for admission to our Ph.D. program.
 We do not have an application for a terminal Master’s degree program.
 Education Abroad Program students, see the EAP website for instructions.

 Your application, letters of recommendation, official exam scores, scanned transcripts, all other application documents, and fee payment must be submitted through the online UC Berkeley Graduate Division Application by the deadline.
 Late applications will not be accepted.